 Credit Card Without Foreign Transaction Fees

 The last thing I need when I travel is to get slapped on with foreign transaction fees and so have a couple of great cards that help me avoid this.
-I always make sure to inform the card issuing company that I am traveling so that my card doesn’t get rejected.
+Check if your card issuing company has needs to be informed prior to travel.
+Most don’t require it now but it’s always good to check so that your card doesn’t get rejected.
 Another tip is to get a pin for your card beforehand as some places require you to insert a pin even when using a credit card.

 Since I solo travel very often than not, I never leave the country without travel insurance .
 Travel insurance is extremely affordable and offers that peace of mind!
 Best part is that you can even get it online while sitting at the airport waiting for your flight!